Some structure theorems for Weingarten surfaces

 Additionaly, for \(t\geq 0\), one defines:

-where the \(\sup\) is taken over all the \(p\) in \(Q\) for which the Alexandrov function $\alpha_1$ is defined (observe that $\alpha$ is defined for each \(t\geq 0\)). \begin{lemmaletter}[\cite{Korevaar1989TheSO}] Let \(M\) be a connected, properly embedded complete elliptic Weingarten surface in \(\R^3\), with boundary \(\partial M\subset\mathcal{H}\).
-Assume\,\(M\) is contained in the halfspace \(\R^3_+\), it is vertically cylindrically bounded and it is transverse to the plane \(\mathcal{H}\) along \(\partial M\).
-Then, given a plane \(Q\) with direction $\nu$, either \(M\) has a plane of symmetry in the direction $\nu$ or the function $\alpha$ is strictly decreasing in \(t\). \end{lemmaletter}
+where the \(\sup\) is taken over all the \(p\) in \(Q\) for which the Alexandrov function $\alpha_1$ is defined (observe that $\alpha$ is defined for each \(t\geq 0\)). \begin{lemmaletter}[\cite{Korevaar1989TheSO}] Let \(M\) be a connected, properly embedded complete elliptic Weingarten surface in \(\R^3\), with or without boundary, and assume that there exists a solid vertical half cylinder with \(K>0\), such that \(\emptyset\neq\partial(M\cap \mathcal{C})\subset\{z=0\}\) and \(M\cap C\) is transverse to the plane \(\{z=0\}\).
+Then, given a vertical plane \(Q\) with direction $\nu$, either \(M\) has a plane of symmetry in the direction $\nu$ or the function $\alpha$, defined with respect to \(M\cap C\), is strictly decreasing in \(t\). \end{lemmaletter}